 In some cases a nurse practitioner (NP) will be the available medical provider.
 Nurse practitioners are primary care providers who can diagnose concussion.
 There are some limitations to NPs that preclude them for having all of these responsibilities without an involved physician, namely independently ordering imaging (MRI, CT, cervical spine x-rays) when required, and prescription medications that may be off label.

-For those patients whose symptoms are not resolving quickly (within 10-14 days for adults and 4 weeks (28 days) for children and youth), neuropsychologists can be brought into the diagnostic process to provide a more a detailed assessment, corroborate the diagnosis and assist in the identification of appropriate symptom management strategies.
+For those patients whose symptoms are not resolving quickly (within 2 weeks), neuropsychologists can be brought into the diagnostic process to provide a more a detailed assessment, corroborate the diagnosis and assist in the identification of appropriate symptom management strategies.
 They can assess for readiness and supports required for return to work/school/play but clearance must be provided by a medical practitioner.

 In making a concussion diagnosis, practitioners should consider and instruct the patient on necessary follow-up steps.
 This sets in motion the post-concussion care pathway.
 Patients and families will thus be able to have confidence that other diagnoses or potential complications can be ruled out and/or managed.